NeverSinkDev/Filterpolish/README.md

 - Creates and handles Stylesheets, that allows quick generation of filters with different visual styles

 - Provides a GUI to edit and view the StyleSheets.

+- Informs if the parsing failed.
+Useful for testing versions for upcoming patches.

+- Preserves comments and structure.

 - More